sarahpark2001/cs4111-project1/README.md

-# Columbia W4111 Intro to Databases: Example Webserver
+# Columbia W4111 Intro to Databases: Project 1, Part 3

 This repository contains a sample web server setup for managing event planning interactions for the NYC NROTC group.
 The server is based on a PostgreSQL database and uses Flask as the web framework with SQLAlchemy for database interactions.